How do I make my traffic light work like it did on the road?

 But what if you want it to work like it did on the street?

 There are a few manufacturers of small controller boards that simply fit into a section of the signal and run it like it used to.
-A board that I like to use is from Galak Electronics.
-I have a few of the running some of my signals.
-You can click here to buy one using my Amazon Affiliate link, which means I’ll get a few pennies if you buy it.
+Galak Electronics, Lights-to-Go and Endman all make well-regarded controllers.
+I’ve used them all and can recommend any of them.
+Click on any of the names above to use my Amazon Affiliate link, which means I’ll get a few pennies if you buy something from them.

 The power cord would connect to the board’s power inputs and the lights connect to their respective places on the board.
 The controllers will have timing adjustments for the sequence and flashing modes.
 Many will also have additional features for turn arrows, multiple signals, or pedestrian signals.